TheLucidDreamer1234/LucidDreams/README.md

 The game should take aproximatively 10 - 20 mins long.
 There are 6 main achievements that you can find.

+//STARTING THE GAME
+To start the game, press the run button while in the gamemaker editor.

 Have fun!